 When that happens, it's good to enlist the aid of someone who can see and hear you from a perspective that lends itself to wider possibilities.
-Much of your intelligence is out of reach of your logical, cognitive brain, so it can be difficult to find the wisdom that resides in your "automatic and emotional" brain that has been deepening with every life experience.
+Much of your intelligence is out of reach of your logical, cognitive brain, so it can be difficult to find the wisdom that resides in your "automatic and emotional" brain, wisdom that has been deepening with every life experience.
 I use Equus Coaching, Family and Systemic Constellation, and visualization and other methods to help you connect and integrate the emotional and cognitive brains so that you can access and apply all of the knowledge you have gathered over time.

 Once you've discovered what has been holding you back, I will support you in creating new habits and routines that will move you toward your goal using methods tailored to your life experience and learning style.
 Much like working with a trainer at the gym, you will create your new "muscles" and skills much more efficiently and effectively by working with me.